codesorter2015/crossbrowserext/README.md

 # Cross Browser Extension Framework
-We are plan to build single code framework for browser extension which works in the same way with all major browsers: Firefox, Chrome, Internet Explorer,Microsoft Edge and Safari.
+We are in the process of building single code framework for browser extension which works in the same way with all major browsers: Firefox, Chrome, Internet Explorer,Microsoft Edge and Safari.

 # Browser Extension
 A browser extension is a small software programs that extends the functionality of a web browser.